elijahmilks/milks.js/README.md

 # milks.js
 milks.js is a light weight JS framework that runs entirely on the client.
+This is really just a way for me to learn about the inner workings of some frameworks I use.

 ## Getting Started
 milks.js expects a strict folder hierarchy as follows: